FIVE MOST SURPRISING FINDS

 The absent father does not leave a gap in his daughter’s life.
 He leaves a template — a blueprint for every man who comes after him.
 And if the template is absence, absence is what she will seek.

-The Attachment Blueprint: How Daughters Choose Partners
+The Attachment Blueprint — How Daughters Choose Partners

 When the father is absent, the template is not blank.
 It is filled with absence.
 The daughter does not grow up without a model for male behavior.
-She grows up with a model that says male behavior is unreliable, temporary, and ultimately characterized by departure.
+She grows up with a model that says male behavior is unreliable, temporary, and ultimately defined by departure.

-The Income Gap: Single vs. Married Black Households
+The Income Gap — Single vs. Married Black Households

 Female-Headed